-During the year ended 31 March 2019, the Remuneration Committee held a meeting to perform the following work:
+During the year ended 31 March 2020, the Remuneration Committee held a meeting to perform the following work:

-- reviewed the Company's policy and structure for the remuneration of Non-Executive Director and Independent Non-Executive Directors; - reviewed the remuneration packages and structures of all Executive Directors and the senior management; - reviewed and approved the terms of Executive Directors' service contracts; - assessed the performance of Executive Directors and approved discretionary bonuses to some of the Executive Directors; - reviewed the remuneration review procedures of the Group; and - reviewed all transactions between the Group and the Directors.
+- reviewed the Company's policy and structure for the remuneration of Non-Executive Director and Independent Non-Executive Directors; - reviewed the remuneration packages and structures of all Executive Directors and the senior management; - assessed the performance of Executive Directors and approved discretionary bonuses to some of the Executive Directors: - reviewed the remuneration review procedures of the Group; and - reviewed all transactions between the Group and the Directors.

-The attendance of the meeting is as follows: Dr. Lee Peng Fei, Allen (1/1), Dr. Chan Yuen Tak Fai, Dorothy (1/1) and Mr. Kwong Ki Chi (1/1).
+The attendance of the meeting during the year is as follows: Dr. Lee Peng Fei, Allen (0/1), Dr. Chan Yuen Tak Fai, Dorothy (1/1) and Mr. Kwong Ki Chi (1/1).

 In order to be able to attract and retain staff of suitable calibre, the Company recognises the importance of a fair and competitive remuneration policy.
-To ensure that the remuneration packages are appropriate and align with the Group's goals, objectives and performance, the Company has considered a number of factors such as salaries paid by comparable companies, job responsibilities, duties and scope, market conditions and practices, financial and non - financial performance, and desirability of performance - based remuneration, when formulating the remuneration policy.
+To ensure that the remuneration packages are appropriate and align with the Group's goals, objectives and performance, the Company has considered a number of factors such as salaries paid by comparable companies, job responsibilities, duties and scope, market conditions and practices, financial and non-financial performance, and desirability of performance-based remuneration, when formulating the remuneration policy.